Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 They're so happy.

-Well, it's you know, it's complimentary.
+Well, I mean, it's complimentary.

 Yes.

-One phenomenon I have noticed is that if if a man doesn't pay attention to an attractive woman, it drives her mad.
+One phenomenon I have noticed is that if a man doesn't pay attention to an attractive woman, it drives her mad.

 This is why you should never simp.